 I was a judge on the divorce bench for 20 years, and I watched the wreckage of the corrosive legacy of parental alienation and visitation interference play out over decades.
-We have no statistics for measuring this group, because the victims are too vast.
-But the concentric circles include the children, their children and the extended family as well.
-The declaration of war by one parent on another creates radioactive fallout, which contaminates for generations.
+We have no statistics for measuring this group because the number of victims is too vast.
+But the concentric circles include the children, the grandchildren, and the extended family as well.
+The declaration of war by one parent on another creates radioactive fallout that contaminates the family for generations.

-Why Cases Involving Parent Alienation are so Difficult
+Why Cases Involving Parental Alienation are so Difficult

-Here are some reasons these cases are so difficult, and why judges often have no love for them:
+Here are some reasons parental alienation cases are so difficult, and why judges often have no love for them:

 - Combative parents present conflicting stories of “he said / she said,” and make it very difficult to determine who is telling the truth.
 Often an alienating parent comes to believe what he or she is saying, and their presentation seems authentic.